apple/coremltools/docs-guides/source/opt-joint-compression.md

-This could be beneficial when combined with INT8 activations in speeding up inference. e.g. you could take a A16W16 model, quantize the activations to get A8W16 model, and then quantize the weights to a 4 bit LUT, with INT16 dtype, this will yield an A8W4 model, where “W4” refers to a palettized weights with 8 bit LUT.
+This could be beneficial when combined with INT8 activations in speeding up inference. e.g. you could take a A16W16 model, quantize the activations to get A8W16 model, and then quantize the weights to a 4 bit LUT, with INT8 dtype, this will yield an A8W4 model, where “W4” refers to a palettized weights with a LUT that has 2^4 entries, and each entry has a dtype of INT8.
 When such a model is run on the NE (on newer SoCs >= A17pro, M4), it will utilize the faster int8-int8 compute path.